phoenixframework/phoenix/docs/templates.md

 We've already seen several ways in which templates are used, notably in the [Adding Pages Guide](adding_pages.html) and the [Views Guide](views.html).
 We may cover some of the same territory here, but we will certainly add some new information.

-##### web.ex
+##### hello_web.ex

-Phoenix generates a `lib/hello_web/web.ex` file that serves as place to group common imports and aliases.
+Phoenix generates a `lib/hello_web.ex` file that serves as place to group common imports and aliases.
 All declarations here within the `view` block apply to all your templates.

 Let's make some additions to our application so we can experiment a little.